poquirion/Covid19/README.md

 		|__ gisaid_covid19_usa_1759.fasta

-	User needs only to execute MetadataSimulator.py to create both metadata and sequence files.
+	User only needs to execute MetadataSimulator.py to create both metadata and sequence files.
 	However, before execution he must change files name accordingly for variables fasta_out and metadata_file.
 	The number of desired sequences is set with variable number_of_isolate.
 Output files are created in the data directory.

-  TODO: improvement to comme with argparse.
+  TODO: improvement to come with argparse.